nigel-bruce-khan/BEASTLAB22/project-mg/report/README.md

 **Parallelization**

-We present the targets for optimization shown by perf:
+We present the targets for optimization shown by perf (we omitted Restriction since it didn't have any representative effect on the performance):

 | main.cpp                     | multigrid.h                    |Jacobi.h                     |
 | ------                       | ------------------------------ |---------------------------- |